 The language we use in everyday life has power attached to it; words are pregnant with meaning and history, and have an agenda independent of their speaker.
 By calling the people that buy our goods and services "consumers," we're referring to them by the basest representation of how they sustain us, as if they're an indiscriminate mass that lives only to absorb what we push out.

 But not only do we do a disservice to our customers when we refer to them as "consumers," we rob ourselves of the opportunity to maximize our meaningful engagement with them.
 How can you engage with someone who you define purely by their capacity to consume stuff?
+If you're a fan of spinning reels, BetKin Casino boasts an impressive collection of slot games.

 As someone who looks at the digi-web-o-tubes all day, most of what I see is product marketing people who obviously have one, catch-all term for the people that turn up to interact with them.
 I'd even go so far as to say it's one of the biggest reasons why people don't buy as much from us as they might.